 Compression Ignition New Source Performance Standards Requirements for Performance Testing for Stationary CI ICE with a Displacement of 30 Liters Per Cylinder and Above (From 40 CFR 60, Subpart IIII, Table 7) CI ICE Engine Type Complying with the requirement to Must Using According to the following requirements Stationary CI Internal combustion engine with a displacement of ≥30 liters per cylinder a.
-Reduce NO x emissions by 90 percent or more; i.
-Select the sampling port location and number/location of traverse points at the inlet and outlet of the control device; Intentionally Blank (a) For NO X , O 2 , and moisture measurement, ducts ≤ 6 inches in diameter may be sampled at a single point located at the duct centroid and ducts >6 and ≤ 12 inches in diameter may be sampled at 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line ('3- point long line').
-If the duct is >12 inches in diameter and the sampling port location meets the two and half- diameter criterion of Section 11.1.1 of Method 1 of 40 CFR part 60, appendix A-1, the duct may be sampled at '3-point long line'; otherwise, conduct the stratification testing and select sampling points according to Section 8.1.2 of Method 7E of 40 CFR part 60, appendix A-4. ii.
-Measure O 2 at the inlet and outlet of the control device; (1) Method 3, 3A, or 3B of 40 CFR part 60, appendix A-2 (b) Measurements to determine O_2 concentration must be made at the same time as the measurements for NO X concentration.
+Reduce NO X emissions by 90 percent or more; i.
+Select the sampling port location and number/location of traverse points at the inlet and outlet of the control device; Intentionally Blank (a) For NO X , O 2 , and moisture measurement, ducts ≤6 inches in diameter may be sampled at a single point located at the duct centroid and ducts >6 and ≤12 inches in diameter may be sampled at 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line ('3-point long line').
+If the duct is >12 inches in diameter and the sampling port location meets the two and half-diameter criterion of Section 11.1.1 of Method 1 of 40 CFR part 60, appendix A-1, the duct may be sampled at '3-point long line';

+ii.
+Measure O2 at

+of the control